Tank (entertainer): 2021-present: R&B Money and Experience

 On February 26, 2021, Tank released the single "Can't Let It Show" of which the chorus interpolates the 1989 Kate Bush single "This Woman's Work".
 Kate Bush is credited for the song alongside Tank.
 In August 2021, it was announced that Blackground Records would be rereleasing discographies of artists including Tank, Aaliyah, Toni Braxton and Timbaland & Magoo.
 Tank's first three studio albums were reissued on CD, cassette, vinyl, digital download and for the first time, streaming, on September 17, 2021.
 On October 29, 2021, Tank released "I Deserve" from his upcoming tenth and final album R&B Money.
 The single reached the top 10 on the R&B Radio chart.
 Tank was nominated, for the first time, for an American Music Award for Favorite Soul/R&B Male Artist, held on November 21, 2021.
 He lost to The Weeknd.
 Prior to the release of R&B Money, Tank announced that it would be his final studio album, triggered in part by loss of hearing in his right ear in 2021.

 On May 2, 2025, Blackground Records 2.0 released the single "Gone", by Aaliyah, with Tank co-writing the song and adding co-lead vocals.
 The single was released exclusively to the record label's streaming app, BLKStream, but saw a wider release to streaming and digital download sites on August 1, 2025.
 "Gone" peaked at number one on the Adult R&B Airplay Chart, and at number 13 on the R&B/Hip Hop Airplay chart.
-Tank made a statement following the release.
-He wrote, "[The song] featuring myself was supposed to be something good to preserve and continue the legacy of the amazing Aaliyah… This is not it.
+Following widespread criticism from Aaliyah fans regarding the quality of the single, Tank released a statement, writing, "[The song] featuring myself was supposed to be something good to preserve and continue the legacy of the amazing Aaliyah… This is not it.
 I’m out [...]
 The Aaliyah song you are hearing featuring myself, I did out of love for her.
 I had concerns and I expressed them.
 From the track to the vocals to the mix and to the visual [...]
 I still went forward knowing I would at least be able to approve the final products.
 I haven’t approved one thing you’ve heard or seen [...]
 Me thinking people had changed was my mistake and I own it [...]
 Aaliyah deserves better".
+On November 18, 2025, Tank released the single "Control". which is set to appear on his upcoming eleventh studio album, Experience, slated for a September 25, 2026 release.
+An official music video, directed by Daniil Demechev, was released on December 17, 2025.

+On April 2, 2026, Tank released the single "Turtleneck"; the single is not expected to be included on the Experience studio album.
+On July 10, 2026, he released "Yes".
+The single interpolates Floetry's 2023 single "Say Yes".
+An official music video, also directed by Denechev, premiered on the same day.
+On August 28, 2026, he released the third and fourth singles from Experience: "Highlight", which features Charlie Wilson and MK; and "How I Need You", which features Kirk Franklin, Eric Dawkins and Zacardi Cortez.